Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 touch with the latest technology and methodologies.
 Plus your decision-making muscle and domain knowledge stays under-developed.

+## Why do code factories happen?

+One common misconception about code factories is that they are the result of an engineering team that lacks skills.
+Many times though an engineering team collapses from having everyone's ideas considered to only being able to implement them skunk works.
+Or an engineer that performs at a senior level is relegated to junior simply for joining a code factory.

-Spoon-feeding developers causes contempt for the entire engineering team.
+Spoon-feeding causes contempt for the entire engineering team whether they need spoon-feeding or not.
 An organization that instead prizes the team and culture its built might think nothing of re-writing entire sections of their code base or innovations designed for new markets.

 >**The longer it takes to make progress the more likely management stops listening to the team.**

-However, even when all engineers ideas are considered it doesn't guarantee things stay that way.
+Think of trust in an engineering team as directly related to return on investment in that engineering team.
 The longer it takes to make progress the more likely management stops listening to the team.
-The lack of stake-holder trust leads to more grunt labor and fewer motivated engineers to fix the architecture and process problems behind the slow-down.
+However, the lack of progress could happen for many reasons, which causes less developer autonomy, which leads to fewer motivated engineers, which results in more slow down.

-So, unless you're on a team of select PHds cracking a nearly unsolvable puzzle, using the tools and methodology that helps build the best, fastest is vital to avoiding collapsing into a code factory.
+So, unless you're on a team of select PHds cracking a nearly unsolvable puzzle, using the tools and methodology that helps build the best, fastest is vital to avoiding spiraling into a code factory.

 Then is code factory a condition that can be overcome?
 More on that in the next blog also.